pyrofolium/bauplan-lambda/README.md

 # Bauplan lambda.

 ### A small library enabling you to code in python on the cloud.
+This library decorates functions such that functions are executed on aws lambdas.
+Each call whether on your local machine or on a aws lambda will invoke and execute on a lambda.

 #### Quickstart: